porres/pd-else/README.md

 ### Installing ELSE:

 This release needs Pd Vanilla 0.50-0 or above (Pd Extended/Purr Data aren't supported).
-ELSE comes as a set of separate binaries and abstractions, so all you need to is add the "else" path to Pd via "Preferences => Path" or using the [declare] object.
+ELSE comes as a set of separate binaries and abstractions, so all you need to is add the "else" path to Pd via "Preferences => Path" or use the [declare] object.

 #### Building ELSE for Pd Vanilla: